retaildevcrews/helium/docs/ParameterValidation.md

          - Status : 200
          - Content-Type: application/json
          - Response Body: List of movies filtered by rating as [{}, {},..], empty [] when no results
-    - Invalid input - empty, foo, values not in valid range [<0.0 , >10.0]
+    - Invalid input - input that does not parse
          - Status : 400
          - Content-Type: text/plain
          - Response Body: Invalid rating parameter